Sionna Block and Object#

 (10, 12)

-Note that the argument x was provided as NumPy array which is
+Note that the argument x was provided as a NumPy array which is

-converted to a TensorFlow tensor within the Block.
+converted to a PyTorch tensor within the Block.
 This is in contrast to the

-example above, where this did not happen for an integer input.
+example above, where an integer input was left unchanged.
 For a detailed

-understanding of type conversions within Blocks, we refer to the source code of
+understanding of type conversions within Blocks, see the method